 About Community Learning Sites

-Tens of thousands of public school students within IPS boundaries will be engaged in full-time e-learning until at least October 2.
-Because of this shift, many families have found themselves in need of e-learning supervision and support for their students during this time.
+Tens of thousands of public school students within IPS boundaries will be engaged in full-time e-learning until at least January 2021.
+Because of this shift, many families have found themselves in need of eLearning supervision and support for their students during this time.
 Additionally, many working families with younger children are facing a childcare crisis.

-The Mind Trust, an Indianapolis-based education nonprofit, is awarding local nonprofits with funds to create and staff Community Learning Sites.
+The Mind Trust, an Indianapolis-based education nonprofit, is awarding local nonprofits, churches, and community centers with funds to create and staff Community Learning Sites.
 Funds can be leveraged for expenses related to supporting small groups of students in their e-learning experiences such as personnel costs, facility-related costs, wireless infrastructure, meals, Personal Protective Equipment, and transportation support for families.
 Click here to see a current list of sites.

-The Mind Trust’s investment of $200,000 seeks to fund nonprofits in executing their vision of supporting students from at least August 17 to October 16.
-If it is determined that remote learning is likely to continue through the fall, The Mind Trust, pending available funding, will invite Community Learning Site Partners to apply for an extension of funding to support their work with students.
+Since August, The Mind Trust has invested more than $485,000 to fund the operation of Community Learning Sites and keep them free to families.
+If it is determined that remote learning is likely to continue beyond January, The Mind Trust, pending available funding, will invite Community Learning Site Partners to apply for an extension of funding to support their work with students.

 The Mind Trust is also supporting Community Learning Site partners with opportunities for best-practice training on facilitating small group e-learning environments, recruitment of facilitators, outreach to families, and other guidance to support this critical need.

-Click here to see the full press release announcing Community Learning Sites.
+Click here to see the full press release announcing Community Learning Sites on August 14, 2020.

 About The Mind Trust